crums-io/skipledger/docs/index.md

 Here's what changed under the hood since the last release:

 - Hash ledger (the skip ledger data structure with annotated crumtrails) implemented on RDBMS.
+- The special beacon rows of the previous version were dropped.
+(Users can still embed beacon values in their own business records in order to the establish *maximum age* of their rows.)
 - Modeled the *source ledger* (the source of the ledger's data).
 This supports rows composed of columns in the usual way.
-    - Simplified column types (strings, fixed precision integral types, null, etc.)
+    - Simplified column types (strings, fixed / floating precision integral types, null, etc.)
     - Salted hashing in order to resist decoding values from their hashes via rainbow attacks or frequency analysis.
     - SQL column value type mappings to those modeled in the source ledger.
 - The source ledger is now encoded in morsel files; source rows in these files are now automatically validated against their